VYOM-RANJAN/VYOM-RANJAN/README.md

 <img src="https://komarev.com/ghpvc/?username=VYOM-RANJAN&color=blueviolet">
 <br />
 <br />
 Welcome to my 🚀 GitHub!
-I'm passionate about leveraging technology to solve real-world problems and am currently focused on advancing my skills through hands-on projects in data analysis and software development.
+I'm passionate about leveraging technology to solve real-world problems and am currently focused on advancing my skills through hands-on projects in Data Analysis and Business Analysis.

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/74038190/212749447-bfb7e725-6987-49d9-ae85-2015e3e7cc41.gif" width="500px" />

 ## About Me!

 * 👨🏽‍💻 I completed my B.Tech in Computer Science from Ajay Kumar Garg Engineering College, Ghaziabad.
+* 👩‍💻 Worked as Data Analyst Intern (on-site) for 9 months at Mente Consultancies, New Delhi.
-* 🌱 Currently advancing in Data Analysis and Software Development.
+* 🌱 Currently advancing in Data Analysis .
 * 🤔 Intrigued by the applications of data and technology in solving complex problems.
 * 💬 Always up for a chat about tech, data analysis, or anything under the sun!
 * 📫 Reach out via [email](mailto:ranjanvyom2019@gmail.com) for collaboration or queries.